 Organization of video surveillance during presidential elections demonstrated in Penza

 Penza, 6 March 2018.
 PenzaNews.
-The chief technology officer of the Penza branch of PLC Rostelecom Roman Dudkin and the vice-chairman of the regional election commission Alexei Klimukhin demonstrated how a video surveillance system will be organized during the presidential elections on March 18.
+The chief technology officer of the Penza branch of PJSC Rostelecom Roman Dudkin and the vice-chairman of the regional election commission Alexei Klimukhin demonstrated how a video surveillance system will be organized during the presidential elections on March 18.

 © PenzaNewsBuy the photo

 The presentation was held at the premises of the new building of lyceum No. 2 of Penza, where polling stations No. 141 and 142 will be located on the day of the elections.

 Journalists had a chance to see the equipment installed in the building, in particular IP-cameras with a flash drive that record video and audio and at the same time broadcast information over a secure communication channel to data processing centres.